 Another great attraction in Chamonix on many families’ list is the Montenvers train journey up to the Mer de Glace glacier.
 The famous little vintage red coggle train will take you on a relaxing 20 minute journey up the mountainside, through forests and tunnels cut through the rock, and up to the glacier at 1,913 m (an ascent of about 1000m).
 Children from the age of 12 months are allowed aboard.

 The departure station for the Montenvers train is just behind the Gare SNCF, and there is an old locomotive for children to play on as they wait.

-*good to know: as of September 2017, next to the departure station, is a fresco, painted by Sow of the Collectif Chamshake, and her two helpers, Djé and Andrien.
-On an exterior wall of what was an old warehouse, the mural tells the story of the discovery of the Montenvers Glacier and the development of the coggle train, as well as depicting two important alpinists – Bonatti and Rebuffat, and a lady tourist from the 19th century – travelling up to the glacier by mule.
+In September 2017 – next to the Montenvers departure station – a fresco was completed . . . it was conceived and painted by Sow (of the Collectif Chamshake) and her two helpers, Djé and Andrien.
+On an exterior wall of what was an old warehouse, the mural tells the story of the discovery of the Montenvers Glacier and the development of the coggle train, as well as depicting two important alpinists (Bonatti and Rebuffat) and a lady tourist from the 19th century, travelling up to the glacier by mule.

 Activities at Montenvers Arrival Station

 There are beautiful views from the arrival station, though a view upon the glacier is also a stark reminder to us of global warming.